-According to research from 3M (the Post-it note people) visuals process 60,000 times faster than text.
+According to research from 3M (the Post-it Note people) visuals process 60,000 times faster than text.
 Finally, according to the Social Science Network, 65% of people are visual learners.
 So giving them something to look at will improve what they get from your presentation.

-Move Your Presenters Away from Bullets
+Move Your Presenters Away From Bullets

-We mentioned earlier what Google was pushing instead of bullets but how can you help your speakers make the transition?
+We mentioned earlier what Google was pushing instead of bullets, but how can you help your speakers make the transition?
 Here are a few quick tips:

 Give each point a slide.
 They deserve it.
 Bullets denote major points, right?
 Why not give them each their own slide?
 Yes, that means more slides but it also means more visual interest and faster slide changes, which will keep the audience involved with their eyes on your screen.

 Kill your darlings.
-Writers will tell you the hardest part of editing is removing your favorite pieces (“killing your darlings”) but if they’re not absolutely necessary, get rid of them.
+Writers will tell you the hardest part of editing is removing your favorite pieces (“killing your darlings”), but if they’re not absolutely necessary, get rid of them.
 They’re just taking up space and detracting from your message.

 Be unique.
 Bullet points are so boring.
 Everyone does them.
 And let’s face it, they’re easy.
 Who doesn’t love their entire presentation scripted for them so they can just read it right off the screen?

 Find a TED talk in your industry.
 If you watch TED talks, you’ll notice there’s no reading off of Powerpoint cue cards.
 It’s all about the stage presence.
 Share a favorite talk with presenters so they understand what you’re looking for.

 Remind them bullets don’t build rapport.
 If someone makes you laugh or feel at ease, you respond favorably to them.
 This can’t be done with a fat, floating period.
 If your presenters want to connect with the audience, a lot of words on screen isn’t the way to do it.

-- Use slides as jumping off points.
+Use slides as jumping off points.
 Encourage your speakers to use commanding visuals on their slides as jumping off points for conversation.

 There’s a lot that goes into a good event presentation and we’ve given you plenty to think about and some handy templates and examples to start you off.